johnsyweb/johnsyweb.github.io/about/speaker-bio.markdown

 ## Speaker bio (short)

-Pete Johns is a Melbourne-based software engineering leader, a parkrun event-day volunteer and participant, and a volunteer ambassador supporting other ambassadors and event teams.
-He is also a cardiac arrest survivor and brings a practical, human-centred perspective to talks on building, maintaining, and running reliable and resilient systems with happy teams.
+Pete Johns is a Melbourne-based software engineering leader, a parkrun event-day volunteer and participant, and a volunteer parkrun ambassador supporting other ambassadors and event teams.
+He is also a cardiac arrest survivor.
+Pete brings a practical, human-centred perspective to talks on building, maintaining, and running reliable and resilient systems with happy teams.

 ## Speaker bio (medium)